-This report describes patterns in how members of the Physician-Focused Payment Model Technical Advisory Committee (PTAC) have assessed proposed payment models submitted to the Committee as of December 31, 2019.
-Analyses are presented for Committee member votes on 24 physician-focused payment model (PFPM) proposals submitted to PTAC and the Committee's comments on how the proposals relate to the 10 criteria established by the Secretary of Health and Human Services (HHS) for PFPMs.
+This report describes patterns in how members of the Physician-Focused Payment Model Technical Advisory Committee (PTAC) have assessed proposed payment models deliberated on by the Committee as of December 31, 2020.5 Analyses are presented for Committee members' votes on 28 physician-focused payment model (PFPM) proposals submitted to PTAC and the Committee's comments on the extent to which the proposals meet the 10 criteria established by the Secretary of Health and Human Services (HHS) in regulations at 42 CFR §414.1465 for PFPMs.
 The focus is on identifying patterns and themes that resulted from these analyses and reviews of PFPMs, relative to the Secretary's criteria.